Ayush8120/Improved-MR-DFS-PX4/README.md

 -------------------------
 ##Descripton of The World & Simulation Specifices

 In ayush package there are 10 nodes corresponding to 10 UAVs used for city simulation.
+- 10 iris drones take off from the roof of the station
+- go at the leaf nodes and wait for further command
+- as soon as they are given command they start exploration
+- upon finishing the exploration they return back to the base station

-Other required files for the city simulation are kept in City Simulation folder.
+Results for the city simulation are kept in [City Simulation Results](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/City%20Simulation%20Results) folder.
-- Add the world files
-- Replace the launch file
-- Models of Police Station, landing mat and grass plane are kept in the models file.
-Add them to your models folder at the location PX4-firware-clone/Tools/sitl_gazebo/models

 If you wish to play around with the dimensions/color of the drone then you can edit them at PX4-firmware-clone/Tools/sutl_gazebo/models/iris/iris.sdf.jinja